 Please join us in celebrating her life at a funeral Mass at St. Thomas the Apostle Catholic Church, 919 E. Indiana Ave., Coeur d’Alene on December 27, 2019 at 1:00 p.m.
 A reception at St. Thomas Parish Center will follow the graveside service at St. Thomas Catholic Cemetery.
 You are welcome to join us for a rosary on Thursday evening, December 26th at 7:00 at English Funeral Chapel, 1133 N. 4th St., Coeur d’Alene, Idaho 83814.
 Please consider, in lieu of flowers, making memorial donations to the Alzheimer’s Association, www.alz.org.

-To send flowers to Enith's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Enith Lenz, please visit our floral store.